-Other supra-system bodies, such as the NHS Confederation's ICS Network and the Royal Pharmaceutical Society, will continue to play a key role in facilitating peer network and nurturing professional leadership.38 where possible these priorities are expressed in terms of the outcomes that should be achieved, recognising that these may span financial, quality or patient-level outcomes, thereby allowing systems the agency and freedom to determine how best to get there in the context of their current performance, outcomes and local conditions.
+Other supra-system bodies, such as the NHS Confederation's ICS Network and the Royal Pharmaceutical Society, will continue to play a key role in facilitating peer network and nurturing professional leadership.38

+Accountability - Systems recognise that there is accountability for medicines optimisation at the system level for the delivery of national and regional priorities.
+There is a preference that where possible these priorities are expressed in terms of the outcomes that should be achieved, recognising that these may span financial, quality or patient-level outcomes, thereby allowing systems the agency and freedom to determine how best to get there in the context of their current performance, outcomes and local conditions.
 Stakeholders noted that confusion in clinical accountability arising from cross-system working can be a significant barrier to collaborative models of care, which in turn can inhibit the experience of care for patients.
 For example, challenges in improving access to blood tests and barriers to sharing results across different care settings within systems was noted by several systems as being a major area of contention.